‘Underworld Ka Kabzaa’ review: Deafness guaranteed along with a numb brain

-Underworld Ka Kabzaa fails the first rule of the voiceover-led movie – do not provide a running commentary if have nothing interesting to say.
+Underworld Ka Kabzaa fails the first rule of the voiceover-led movie – do not provide a running commentary if you have nothing interesting to say.

 In any event, the Hindi dub of R Chandru’s Kannada-language Kabzaa tells us what is then shown to us in gruesome detail: milestones in the unstoppable rise of the once-saintly and now-deadly Arkeshwara (Upendra).